-5.7.1 A receiving bank should use its best efforts to recycle the application monies in the money market.
-The aggregate exposure of the receiving bank to individual Als for recycled application monies and other types of financial exposure should not exceed the normal credit limit for each Al, subject to para.
-5.7.2.

-- 5.7.2 In cases where a receiving bank's normal credit limit on an AI is relatively low, the receiving bank may raise such limit for a short period of time to facilitate the recycling of application monies provided that any such increase is carefully justified and controlled, and supported by senior management approval. - 5.7.3 Although exposures to Als are exempt under §81(6)(a) of the Banking Ordinance, a receiving bank should not normally increase its credit limit on an Al in excess of 25% of its capital base or, if it is an overseas incorporated Al, of the capital base of the bank as a whole. - 5.7.4 Where there is more than one receiving bank in an IPO, sub-receiving banks should ensure that they will have sufficient funds for effecting the transfer of application monies to the main receiving bank at the scheduled time on the refund day.
+- 5.7.1 Designated banks and receiving banks should use their best efforts to recycle the application monies received during the IPO process in the money market.
+The aggregate exposure of a designated bank or receiving bank to individual AIs for recycled application monies and other types of financial exposure should not exceed the normal credit limit for each AI, subject to para.
+5.7.2. - 5.7.2 In cases where the normal credit limit of a designated bank or receiving bank on an AI is relatively low, the designated bank or receiving bank may raise such limit for a short period of time to facilitate the recycling of application monies provided that any such increase is carefully justified and controlled, and supported by senior management approval. - 5.7.3 Although exposures of a receiving bank to AIs are exempt under rule 48(1)(I) of the BELR, the receiving bank should still need to manage its credit limit on counterparties in a prudent manner. - 5.7.4 Where there is more than one receiving bank in an IPO, depending on the relevant contractual arrangements, sub-receiving banks should ensure that they will have sufficient funds for effecting the transfer of application monies for allotted shares to the main receiving bank (or the IPO issuer) at the scheduled time agreed with the main receiving bank (or the IPO issuer).

-6. Handling of IPO refund monies
+6. Handling of IPO refund cheques